 Cauliflower is a hungry plant and needs regular feeding.
 You may use a slow-release fertilizer at planting time, followed by a side dressing mid-season.

-Also, liquid seaweed is good as a foliar feed or a drench every three weeks.
+Also, liquid seaweed is excellent for foliar feeding or drenching every three weeks.

 Do I need to protect cauliflower from the cold?

 Cauliflower thrives in cold weather, so you don’t need to protect it from frost or short freeze.
-Water the plants deeply before the freezing hours unless it rained.
+However, it is vital to water the plants deeply before a freeze to reduce damage.

-The only time you will need to protect cauliflower is when the hard freeze is lasting for more than 24 hours.
-The ideal cover is the white row cover.
+You will only need to protect cauliflower when the hard freeze lasts for more than 24 hours.
+Then, the ideal cover is the white row cover.
 It protects the plants while keeping the sunlight through.

 You may use old bedsheets or fleece, but they get heavy when the ice melts.
-The common dark cover, sold in stores, is also useful, but it will block the light from the plants, and that’s not good for the long run.
+The familiar dark cover, sold in stores, is also helpful, but it will block the light from the plants, and that’s not good for the long run.

-Blanching is the process of partially covering a plant to get a bigger white part.
-If you are growing the white cauliflower variety, you need to blanch it to keep the head white.
+Blanching is the process of partially covering a plant to get a more significant white part.
+For example, if you are growing the white cauliflower variety, you must blanch it to keep the head white.
 Skipping this process will result in ahead with a green color shade due to photosynthesis.

 To blanch cauliflower, bring the leaves around and tie them together on top of the head.
 You may keep it covered for a week or two until the head is ready for harvest.

-Some varieties do not require this process, they are self-blanching, such as Amazing cauliflower.
+Some varieties are self-blanching, such as Amazing cauliflower.